programmerfriend/programmerfriend.github.io/_posts/2020-01-01-best-java-books-2020.md

 * [Spring Microservices in Action](#spring-microservices-in-action)
 * [Learning Spring Boot 2.0](#learning-spring-boot-20-by-greg-l-turnquist)

 Personally, I am always on the hunt for good programming books.
 Books are an opinionated topic, therefore I am quite sure some people would disagree with this selection.
-Nonetheless let's have a look at my opinionated selection of the best Java books in 2019.
+Nonetheless let's have a look at my opinionated selection of the best Java books to read in 2020.

 You might realize that a lot of books here are not Java-specific at all, still they are the ones I would highly recommend to any Java Developer.